2014–15 Ohio State Buckeyes women's basketball team

 The 2014–15 Ohio State Buckeyes women's basketball team represented the Ohio State University during the 2014–15 NCAA Division I women's basketball season.
-The Buckeyes, led by second year head coach Kevin McGuff, played their home games at Value City Arena and were members of the Big Ten Conference.
+The Buckeyes, led by second-year head coach Kevin McGuff, played their home games at Value City Arena and were members of the Big Ten Conference.
 They finished the season 24–11, 13–5 in Big Ten play to finish in third place.
 They advanced to the championship game of the Big Ten women's basketball tournament, where they lost to Maryland.
-They received at-large bid of the NCAA women's tournament, where they defeated James Madison in the first round before losing the gamewinning buzzer beater to North Carolina in the second round to end their season.
+They received an at-large bid to the NCAA women's tournament, where they defeated James Madison in the first round before losing the gamewinning buzzer beater to North Carolina in the second round to end their season.